Shahriar3809/shahriar3809/README.md

 ### 🌱 Currently Learning
-- Advanced concepts in React, such as hooks, context API, and Redux.
+- Advanced concepts in React, such as hooks.
 - Enhancing my knowledge in server-side development with Node.js and Express.js.
 - Exploring the latest trends in front-end development and UI/UX design.
 - Learning NextJs.